Preschool - 6

 Cultural subjects include geography, science, botany, zoology, history, art, music, and French.
 A rich array of materials opens the child’s eyes to the surrounding world, both natural and cultural.
 The casa child is very interested in the concrete world, things he/she can physically relate to.
 The study of languages introduces children to cultures around the world, and gives them a basic vocabulary of nouns, verbs, adjectives and simple phrases as a foundation to build upon.

-Music and Art are an important part of HMS and the children are able to explore both independently as part of the regular classroom.
+Music and Art are an important part of HMS and the children are able to explore both independently as part of a group in the classroom.
 Students are exposed to composers and artists and their works in their weekly lessons.
 Music and Art are used to reinforce learning in many subjects, like geography, astronomy and French.

 Social skills such as learning to share, cooperating and taking turns, learning to play safely and talking kindly are an important part of our program and teachers ensure that children are conscious of their actions and how they affect themselves and others.
 At the same time, children are not forced unnaturally to work together, as developmentally many children still prefer to work side by side, rather than along with, another friend.
 Or, even, completely alone.
 And that is perfectly fine